 - Prayer of Mending: The “Bouncing Heal”.
 Cast on cooldown – as a smart heal, it’ll go where it’s needed (hopefully).

-- Power Word Solace: Use on cooldown (on the mobs, obviously), as it’s a powerful smart heal.
+- Power Word Solace: Use on cooldown (on the mobs, obviously), as it’s a smart heal that restores your mana.

 - Other healing spells: Use Penance when it’s off cooldown, and Greater Heal to spot heal as needed.
 Only use Flash Heal if someone’s about to die and you can’t use Power Word Shield.
 Whenever you don’t need to cast anything else, be casting Smite to build Evangelism stacks and do low-powered healing.